June 26, 2018

 2) Data will become a fine dining marketer’s best friend

 Fine dining is a massively competitive industry — 60% of all restaurants fail within 1 year and 80% fail within 5 years.
-Per resolution #1, the types of customers and market dictate that fine dining restaurants need to have a firm grasp on the current state of customer loyalty and satisfaction to see continued success.
+Per resolution #1, the types of customers and the market dictate that fine dining restaurants need to have a firm grasp on the current state of customer loyalty and satisfaction to see continued success.
 Well, there’s only one way to execute on both of the above: marketing data.
 The modern fine dining CMO has to be a data guru, where decisions about strategy and direction have firm mathematical roots.
 For example, looking at opening a new location?
 First, consult the drivers of success — changes in average frequency and or average spend — that led to high sales at the existing location(s).
 Data has to be the foundation of decision making for marketers going forward.

 3) The effect of employee training and management on customer satisfaction will become an ongoing KPI